arbal/oh-my-stars/README.md

 In addition to any of your starred repos, my fork also indexes all of your own repos, so its easy to search/grab the link for one of those.

-It also simplifies the summary, and doesn't print a count/summary, and just prints the matches one after another.
+It also simplifies the summary to one line each, and doesn't print a count/summary, and just prints the matches one after another.

 Example: